mateusz-uran/ptd-microservices/README.md

 mvn clean package spring-boot:repackage

 ```
-Run this command in each service directory so Dockerfile can then get this JAR file to build image.
+Run this command in each service directory and image will be build from Dockerfile configuration.

 ### Installation

-As application is still developed I havent configured all services with Dockerfile yet, but in docker branch there are available
-two configurations - for card and user service.
+Dockerfiles are in each directory

 In root directory run:
 ```
 docker compose up -d

 ```
 Docker will build image from each Dockerfile and then container.
-Each endpoints is available via localhost:8080/api/(service name)
+Each endpoints is available via localhost:8181/api/(service name)
 but in frontend directory are two projects.
 For card and pdf service React Application and for user and vehicle Angular App.

-Later I will provide screenshots explaing how whole system works but application is still developed.
+User service and Vehicle service are configured to be secured, keycloak as IDP Provider, API Gateway as resource server and
+Angular App as client configured with PKCE.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>